-QRev applies equation 4 to data from TRDI and SonTek ADCPs and uses the equation to identify and mark erroneous data invalid.
+QRev applies equation 4 to data from TRDI and SonTek ADCPs and uses the results of the equation to identify and mark erroneous data invalid.
 Horizontal velocities in an ensemble where the error velocities are outside the threshold are considered invalid.
+Bottom pings are categorized by frequency for the SonTek M9.
 Like WinRiver II, QRev allows the user to manually set a threshold for error velocity or to turn error velocity filtering off.
-However, by default QRev computes this threshold automatically using a statistical measure of variance.
+The manual setting only allows a single threshold that is applied uniformly to all bottom ping types.
+However, by default QRev computes this threshold automatically using a statistical measure of variance for each bottom ping type.
 Instrument noise associated with an ADCP is random and, thus, should follow a normal or Gaussian distribution.
 Therefore, using a measure of variance, outliers can be automatically identified.
 QRev uses +/- five times the interquartile range of all valid data as the automatic threshold.
 QRev computes the threshold, marks all outliers invalid, and repeats until no additional outliers are identified.
 Thus, only obvious outliers are identified and marked invalid.